hoangvvo/nextjs-mongodb-app/README.md

 Also check them out on [dev.to](https://dev.to/hoangvvo).

+**Note:** Some of the detail in the posts above might not be up to date due to breaking changes in libraries used in this projects.
+See [#125](https://github.com/hoangvvo/nextjs-mongodb-app/pull/125).

 The project is designed to **as simple as possible** for learning purpose.
 Due to its simplicity, aspects such as **security** must be reconsidered before being **used in production**.

 <h3 align="center">Dependencies</h3>